luckysolanki902/maddycustom-production/readmeFiles/analysis_current_flow.md

 ## Summary of pain points

-1. Split decision-making (explicit tools vs planner) → inconsistent outcomes.
+1. Split decision-making (explicit tools vs planner) → **resolved** by collapsing into a single planner flow with pre-planner overrides.
-2. Server-side stopwords/keyword heuristics are brittle for diverse phrasing.
+2. Server-side stopwords/keyword heuristics were brittle → mitigated by `extractSearchHints` that maps budgets/colours/domains directly into planner args.
-3. Category browsing vs product search intent isn’t centrally decided by LLM for every request.
+3. Category browsing vs product search intent now benefits from both planner judgement and hint-based overrides; remaining edge cases involve mixed queries (policy + product) that still require tuning.
-4. Lack of a small, unified “response composer” to tailor a message along with tool results.
+4. Lack of unified “response composer” → resolved with deterministic summaries, eliminating an extra model hop.

 ## Constraints and observations

 - We still need the structured tool responses for UI rendering (gallery, order card, category grid).
 - We prefer to keep the Assistant thread for long-form knowledge answers and the small planner for decisions.
-- We can keep `productSearch.js` and improve its inputs (from LLM) to reduce server-side guesswork.
+- `productSearch.js` remains the execution engine; we now focus on richer args to remove guesswork while keeping deterministic sanitisation in place.
+- Persisting chat logs requires the Mongoose model to be available under both default and named exports when bundled; defensive guards were added so Turbopack dev builds stop throwing on `.findOneAndUpdate`.